rv-rescala/serverless-prisma/README.md

 1. Appsync -> Lambda -> RDS

-User and UserInfo at this demo

 2. Appsync -> DynamoDB

-User History at this demo

 3. Appsync -> Lambda -> RDS and DynamoDB

-Transction History at this demo

-4. API Gateway -> Lambda -> RDS or DynamoDB or (RDS and DynamoDB)

-TBD

 ## Directory Structure